Getting early and regular prenatal care is the best thing you can do to keep yourself and your developing infant healthy while you are pregnant.

 - Obese women (BMI more than 30) should gain between 11 and 20 pounds.

-In a recent NICHD study of more than 8,000 pregnant women, 73% gained more than the recommended amount of weight.
+NICHD study of more than 8,000 pregnant women, 73% gained more than the recommended amount of weight.
 The study found that excessive weight gain during pregnancy increases the risk for gestational high blood pressure, cesarean section, and large-for-gestational-age infants.19

 Talk to your health care provider about the right amount of weight gain for you based on your pre-pregnancy weight.